-While it’s frustrating to notice signs of beaver damage to trees, it’s important to recognize the importance of these wetland creatures, and to strike a healthy balance.
+While it’s frustrating to notice signs of beaver damage to trees, it’s important to recognize the importance of these wetland creatures and strike a healthy balance.
 Read on for some helpful tips for protecting trees from beaver damage.

 Beaver Tree Damage Prevention

 Unfortunately, if you own waterfront property, beavers may be creating havoc with trees in your landscape.
 Beavers are ingenious animals and they can come up with a lot of clever ways to get to desirable plants and trees, often taking advantage of their teeth for extra leverage.
-While they prefer trees within 50 feet of water, they are often willing to travel 150 feet or more from water’s edge, especially if food is scarce.
+While they prefer trees within 50 feet (15 m.) of water, they are often willing to travel 150 feet (45.5 m.) or more from the water’s edge, especially if food is scarce.

 Signs of Beaver Damage to Trees

 Freshly cut trees are the most obvious signs of beaver damage, and beavers are smart enough to drop the tree in exactly the right direction almost every time.
 Beavers have huge, sharp teeth that enable them to take down a small tree in a matter of minutes, but larger trees take a bit longer to gnaw.

 Beavers also break off branches for dam building, and they may eat the inner layer of bark, known as the cambium layer.

 Circular cages or wrapping trees with hardware cloth works well for individual trees but may be impractical if you have a lot of trees on your property.
 If this is the case, consider protecting the most valuable trees first.
 Chicken wire is okay in a pinch, but a sturdier wire will last longer and offer more protection.
 A cage measuring 3 feet ( a little under 1 m.) tall is ample in most climates, but 4 feet (a bit over 1 m.) is better if you receive much snow.
 Allow about 6 inches (15 cm.) between the tree and the cage.